Tuvalu

 It looks like a mirage, squeezed between the endless ocean and the lagoon in the middle.

-With any hope, I offered € 30,00.
+With some hope, I offered €30.00.

 After a while they accepted my offer.